e-d-i/googleMapsClone/README.md

 A simple Google Maps Clone using HTML, CSS, JavaScript & Mapbox API.

-In order to use this application you have to create a personal access token via Mapbox.
+In order to use this application you have to create a personal access token via Mapbox and insert it into the JS file.